-This announced inspection took place on the 29 and 30 September 2016.
-South Northants Home Care provides a personal care service to people who live in their own homes in the community.
-At the time of our inspection the service was supporting 17 people.
+This announced inspection took place on the 23 and 26 September 2016.
+Care with compassion provides a personal care service to people who live in their own homes in the community and at Her Majesty's Prisons.
+At the time of our inspection the service was supporting 13 people.

 There was a registered manager in post at the time of our inspection.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
-Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.